sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 The Standish data showed that 52% of the large projects were “challenged” meaning they were over budget, behind schedule or didn't meet user expectations.
 The remaining 41.4% were failures — they were either abandoned or started anew from scratch."[^17]

-The standish group study and results were also mentioned in Chapter 3 of the Novembre 2006 Report of the Auditor General of Canada (statements 3.5 and 3.6).
+The standish group study and results were also mentioned in Chapter 3 of the November 2006 Report of the Auditor General of Canada (statements 3.5 and 3.6).
 See point 3 below

 **2) 2016 and 2019 House of Commons Questions (projects of more than $1M)**